Science, Carbs and Cardio - Be aware of the mainstream’s unholy love of the carbohydrate.

 The New York Times article was built around a study in Science magazine called Swifter, Higher, Stronger; what’s on the menu?
 Oddly, Swifter (sprinting) and being able to leap Higher requires strength, not endurance.
 Stronger is not improved by cardio.
 Yet, the exercise benchmark selected was steady-state cardio, with only passing reference to any type of strength training.

 Of the five bio-motor attributes (strength, speed, endurance, agility and flexibility) strength is King, first amongst equals.
 Why?
 There is no speed without strength.
 Strength bleeds over into the other bio-motor attributes.
-The way cardio exercise is featured and spotlighted in nearly every scientific study would lead the uniformed to think endurance was the King of bio-motor attributes.
+The way cardio exercise is featured and spotlighted in nearly every scientific study would lead the uninformed to think endurance was the King of bio-motor attributes.

 If you erroneously think endurance is the King of bio-motor attributes, then naturally you select some steady-state activity as your exercise benchmark.
 To build this castle made of sand even higher, what nutrients would a hard-charging endurance athlete require?
 Why carbs sir, lots and lots of carbs – and without too much bothersome differentiation.